Best Pharmaceutical Colleges: List of Top Schools

 1. University of North Carolina at Chapel Hill

-The University of North Carolina (UNC) Eshelman School of Pharmacy offers three degrees for those interested in pharmaceutical study.
+U.S. News & World Report ranked UNC's Eshelman School of Pharmacy the 2nd best pharmacy school in 2012.
+The school offers three degrees for those interested in pharmaceutical study.
 Students in the 4-year Pharm.D. program complete coursework in pharmaceutical therapy, pharmacy law and immunization, and perform ten months of residency work at the end of their study.

 Graduates of a pre-pharmacy or similar program may opt for a Master of Science (M.S.) in Pharmacy, which is ideal for those who wish to go into pharmaceutical administration careers; the degree does not qualify graduates to become a pharmacist.
 A Pharm.D. combined with a Doctor of Philosophy (Ph.D.) degree program is available for students who wish to pursue pharmaceutical research.